 The east of Germany has a more mainland atmosphere.
 Here, winters can turn out to be extremely cool and summers warm with visit long dry periods.
-Focal Germany and southern Germany are progress areas where the atmosphere fluctuates from modestly maritime to mainland.
+Focal Germany and southern Germany are progressing areas where the atmosphere fluctuates from modestly maritime to the mainland.
 A large portion of the nation is ruled by oceanic and mainland atmospheres.
-The exemptions are the Alpine locales in the extraordinary south and to a lesser degree, a few territories of the Central German Uplands which have a mountain atmosphere, portrayed by bring down temperatures and more prominent precipitation.
+The exemptions are the Alpine locales in the extraordinary south and to a lesser degree, a few territories of the Central German Uplands which have a mountain atmosphere, portrayed by bringing down temperatures and more prominent precipitation.